mjibson/mjibson.github.io/_posts/2014-11-19-esc-embedding-static-assets.markdown

 4. has reasonable-sized diffs when files changed
 5. is vendoring-friendly

-Vendoring-friendly means that when I run Godep or [party](https://github.com/mjibson/party), the static embed file will not change.
+Vendoring-friendly means that when I run [godep](https://github.com/tools/godep) or [party](https://github.com/mjibson/party), the static embed file will not change.
 This means it must not have any third-party imports (since their import path will be rewritten during `goimports`, and thus different than